ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 </div>

 Selecting **Create a custom role** will take you to another page to create this new role.
+The role is used to give the Lambda Function the right permissions.
-Configure it as shown in the image below.
+Configure the role as shown in the image below.
 If everything went well you should only have to adapt the name of the role.
 Name it `lambda_dynamodb_codingtips`.
 The rest will be automatically generated for you.